Oil soars after Trump says Saudis and Russians to cut output

 With fuel demand expected to fall by 20% to 30% in the coming months, pressure was building on the oil producers to come to a deal, and Trump expressed growing frustration about the price of oil and its effect on the energy industry.
 He is meeting with major energy chief executives at the White House on Friday.

+Texas regulators are exploring the possibility of cutting production in that state, which produces more than 5 million barrels per day.

+“It’s one thing to send optimistic tweets and quite another to coordinate actual production cuts when Russia dragged its feet throughout the OPEC+ era and the U.S. has no controlling authority to implement production limits,” said Sandy Fielden, director of oil and products research at Morningstar in Austin, Texas.

-Additional reporting by Julia Payne in London, Shu Zhang in Singapore and Sonali Paul in Melbourne; Editing by Chizu Nomiyama and Marguerita Choy
+Additional reporting by Julia Payne in London, Shu Zhang in Singapore and Sonali Paul in Melbourne; Editing by Marguerita Choy and Bernadette Baum